(This is a now page. Click through for more information on what that means.)

 I’m running my company, Driveline Baseball Enterprises.
 My active roles right now are:

-- Chief Technical Officer: In charge of all technical operations, from Information Technology to Software Development.
-Actively hiring people to furiously delegate tasks away from this position and decentralize as effectively and as rapidly as possible.
+- Head of Technology: In charge of all technical operations, from Information Technology to Software Development.

 On top of all of this, I think I’d like to write a book with my team about the Biomechanics of Pitching, since I find all the current non-academic literature on the topic quite terrible.
 I have wanted to do this for over a year and the desire only gets stronger; a sign that this is indeed a very good idea and not a flash-in-the-pan.